jnsstnbrg/beer-crawler/README.md

 > Polls [bolaget.io](https://bolaget.io/) API for beer news

-This project consists of a AWS Lambda function which polls bolaget.io API for beer news and posts them to a Slack channel.
+This project consists of a function that polls bolaget.io API for beer news and posts them to a Slack channel.

 ## Install